Calculating the Pip Value for Different Forex Pairs

 How much of a profit or loss a pip of movement produces depends on both the currency pair you are trading and the currency you funded your trading account with.
 Pip value matters because it affects risk.
 If you don't know how much a pip is worth, you can't precisely calculate the ideal position size for a trade and you may end up risking too much or too little on a trade.

-01Pip Value Calculation When Trading a USD Account
+Pip Value Calculation When Trading in a USD Account

-The fixed pip amount is:
+The fixed pip amounts are:

-- $10 for a standard lot which is 100,000 worth of currency.
+- USD$10 for a standard lot, which is 100,000 units of currency.

-- $1 for a mini lot which is 10,000 worth of currency.
+- USD$1 for a mini lot, which is 10,000 units of currency.

-- $0.10 for a micro lot is 1,000 worth of currency.
+- USD$0.10 for a micro lot, which is 1,000 units of currency.